biancakendall29/w07_server_side_project/README.md

 ### @PUT
 Ensure your Postman is set to run a HTTP `PUT` request where you update a pokemon.

 If you have already added a pokemon from the example but you want to change one of their properties such as their level.
 It is similar to adding a pokemon but you will need to know the id number and the command for what you want to change.
-Run the code `localhost:8081/pokemon/changeLevel/{id}/{the level you want}` and insert the new body as:
+Run the code `localhost:8081/pokemon/changeLevel/{id}/{the level you want}`

-        {
-            "name" "";
-            "type" --;
-            "level" --;
-        }
+> The `PUT` requests do not save permanetly

 ### @DELETE
 Ensure your Postman is set to run a HTTP `DELETE` request so you can delete a pokemon.